cognitect-labs/vase/docs/your_first_api.md

 It may help to understand the [design](./design.md) of the system and the file formats used before you begin.
 The most important pieces:

-* Vase descriptors are usually stored in [Extensible Data Notation](https://github.com/edn-format/edn).
+* Vase descriptors are usually written in [Fern](https://github.com/cognitect-labs/fern).
-* Vase descriptors are just Clojure data in memory, so the EDN format is a convenience not a requirement.
+* Vase descriptors are just Clojure data in memory.
+The namespace `com.cognitect.vase.api` has clojure.spec definitions of the inputs needed.
 * Vase services use JSON as their data exchange format.

 It also important to note that the terms *service*, *server*, *container* are all used interchangeably.

 ## Setting Up

-First, be sure you have a Datomic transactor running.
+The examples use an in-memory Datomic instance.
+For that, you don't need anything extra running.
+But if you want to make your data durable, you'll need a Datomic transactor running.
 See [the Datomic docs](http://docs.datomic.com) to get set up.
 Note that the template project uses Datomic Pro.
 (You can change the project.clj dependency to use Datomic Free.
 Be sure to make the corresponding change in the `:datomic-uri` later.)

 Create a new project from the Vase leiningen template: